kkj6235/My-Amazing-Shell/README.md

   Hello world Korea   # 'world' is translated from xyz so it is not translated again to Korea
   ```

+- (Added 3/29 3pm) Don't worry about alias redefining, PASS would not check the case.

 - Hint
   - If `tokens[]` were a list of words, you might be able to implement the feature easily by replacing a word with multiple words.
   - Take care of the string in `tokens[]` which are allocated and deallocated in the functions in `parser.c`.
 It is advised to have a look at them before fiddling with `tokens[]`.